Utility maximization in constrained and unbounded financial markets: Applications to indifference valuation, regime switching, consumption and Epstein-Zin recursive utility

 where $V(0,\cdot)$ is called the \emph{value function} at initial time $0$.
 To solve (\ref{expoopt}), we need to further choose an admissible set from which we select the optimal trading strategy $\pi^{\star}$.
 Different admissible sets and different assumptions on the payoff $F$ may lead to different solutions.

-In \cite{him}, with the help of the theory of quadratic BSDE with \emph{bounded terminal data}, the authors solved the above optimization problem (\ref{expoopt}) under the assumption that $F$ is bounded, and $\pi$ takes values in the admissible set $\mathcal{A}_D$ defined as follows.
+With the help of the theory of quadratic BSDEs with \emph{bounded} terminal data and martingale optimality principle, Hu et al.~\cite{him} solved the above optimization problem (\ref{expoopt}) under the assumption that $F$ is bounded, and $\pi$ takes values in the admissible set $\mathcal{A}_D$ defined as follows.

-\begin{definition} [{\bf Admissible strategies with constraints 1}]
+\begin{definition} [{\bf Admissible strategies with constraints ${\mathcal A}_D$}]